Reflections on Navigating the High School Admission Process

 Jesse Pearson

-Jesse Pearson is middle school humanities teacher at Marin Horizon School in Mill Valley, California.
-He is also an alumnus of the school.
+Jesse Pearson is a middle school humanities teacher and high school placement counselor at Marin Horizon School in Mill Valley, California.